mialkin/docs/tools/testing/unit testing best practices.md

 ## Avoid multiple asserts

-When writing your tests, try to only include one Assert per test.
+When writing your tests, try to only include one `Assert` per test.
 Common approaches to using only one assert include:

 - Create a separate test for each assert.
 - Use parameterized tests.

 ### Why?

-- If one Assert fails, the subsequent Asserts will not be evaluated.
+- If one `Assert` fails, the subsequent `Assert`s will not be evaluated.
 - Ensures you are not asserting multiple cases in your tests.
 - Gives you the entire picture as to why your tests are failing.